hydra3333/vapoursynth-Deblock4/README.md

     per filter instance, once, at filter creation resolve the requested backend against that capability record:
+            "auto"   -> highest tier BOTH supported by the capability record AND implemented in this build
+                       ([2C] D4 S5: the implemented-tier ceiling; e.g.
+                       Classic in 2C implements only the scalar baseline, so "auto" resolves to x86_64_v1_baseline and the summary reports reason=intentionally-capped.
+                       [4C] From Stage 4C the Classic ceiling is
+                       x86_64_v2_with_sse41: "auto" resolves to v2 on
+                       capable hardware, and on v3 hardware the summary reports intentionally-capped at v2)
-            "auto"   -> highest backend allowed by the capability record "x86_64_v3_with_avx2"  -> full v3 level, or creation error "x86_64_v2_with_sse41" -> full v2 level, or creation error "x86_64_v1_baseline"   -> baseline v1 level (scalar)
+            "x86_64_v3_with_avx2"  -> full v3 level, or creation error
+            "x86_64_v2_with_sse41" -> full v2 level, or creation error
+            "x86_64_v1_baseline"   -> baseline v1 level (scalar)